 Next of kin: Mary C. Butler.
 Address: St. George’s.
 Buried: Memorial Park

-“In June 1918 Iganatius’ mother filled in a form to request continuation of an allotment made her to following Iganatius’ death in 1916.
+“In June 1918 Ignatius’ mother filled in a form to request continuation of an allotment made her to following Iganatius’ death in 1916.
 Her husband had drowned at sea in 1900 leaving her to raise her family alone.
 For some time she was able to run a successful boarding house but by 1918 her health was failing.
 Two daughters still lived with her and one Bridie was an invalid.
 By the time the pension was awarded Mrs Butler had died and the pension went to Bridie.”
-(Lives of the First World War)
+(Imperial War Museum, Lives of the First World War – sorry, story is gone)